andreaskaempf/adventofcode/2024/README.md

   boxes can overlap).
 In both parts, answer is calculated from final position of all the boxes.
 Parts 1 and 2 in separate Go files.

+* **Day 16** (Go): Given a maze, find the shortest path, with the twist that 90 degree turns have a cost of 1000.
+For Part 2, count up all the squares that were traversed while reaching the end at the lowest cost.
+Did this using Djikstra algorithm, adapted to deal with the added cost of turns, and keeping track of squares traversed.

 * **Day 17** (Rust): Simulate execution of an 8-bit machine language program with opcodes and arcane instruction rules such as dividing, xoring, outputting numbers, and jumping.
 For Part 1, show the output of running a short